 You are starting a business and you need to put some money in the business – call it "seed money" if you want.
 What is the best way to account for that money?
-Should it be a loan or an investment?

-So, here you are with check in hand and your bookkeeper says, "How do you want to book this?
+Here you are with check in hand and your bookkeeper says, "How do you want to book this?
 Is it a loan?
 Or an investment?"
 There are tax consequences and risks to each course.

-Loaning Money to Your Business
+Lending Money to Your Business

 Investing Money in Your Business